 The 192nd was boarded onto the U.S.A.T.
-Gen. Hugh L. Scott and sailed on Monday, October 27th.
+Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a four-day layover, so the soldiers were given shore leave so they could see the island.
+On Thursday, November 6, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+It was at this time it was joined by, the heavy cruiser, the U.S.S.
+Louisville, and, another transport, U.S.A.T.
+President Calvin Coolidge.
+Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
+During the night, while they slept, the ships had crossed the International Dateline.
+At some point, Jim wrote his family a letter.
+It was mailed from Manila on November 26, 1941, but his family did not receive it until February 26, 1942.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted ships were Japanese freighters hauling scrap metal to Japan.